govCMS/sass-scaffold/README.md

 ## Notes
 - Unless you import a database dump from another site, the out-of-the-box govCMS site will only contain the user 'admin'.
-- If you import a database dump from a site where your user account is NOT an administrator, you can become one by assiginning your account the administrator role using `ahoy drush urol 'administrator' <account email or user ID>`.
+- If you import a database dump from a site where your user account is NOT an administrator, you can become one by assigning your account the administrator role using `ahoy drush urol 'administrator' <account email or user ID>`.
 The super admin user ID will always be '1'.

 ## Commands